Drain Water Pipe Smoker

 Grill screen support

 The supports can be 4" long pieces of rod or flat metal and should be inserted into damp mortar between the bricks.
-They can go on top of vertically standing firebricks which determines the height of the screen that is 9".
+They can go on top of vertically standing firebricks, which determines the height of the screen, which is 9".
 The screen is surrounded by an additional 8" of bricks and that will confine heat in the grill area.
-When cutting the pipe down to size it is a good idea to cut another section for the inside wall of the fire pit, providing that fire pit and smokehouse are of the same diameter.
+When cutting the pipe down to size, it is a good idea to cut another section for the inside wall of the fire pit, providing that the fire pit and smokehouse are of the same diameter.
 Remember to also cut an opening for the smoke channel.
 This way the smoker and the fire pit will be of the same diameter.
 This is not a rule and the fire pit can be made wider than the smokehouse.
-The smoker is top loaded and at first it may seem too high and awkward but the top of the smoke delivery channel "B" serves as the 11" high step ladder and loading the smokehouse becomes quite easy.
+The smoker is top loaded, and at first, it may seem too high and awkward, but the top of the smoke delivery channel "B" serves as the 11" high step ladder, and loading the smokehouse becomes quite easy.

 Using the smoke delivery channel as a step ladder is the reason why the smoke sticks should be installed perpendicular to the smoke delivery channel.
 This provides a strong grip and facilitates their insertion or removal.
-There is a 8" x 8" clean out access "A" to facilitate cleaning the smoker or recovery of the fallen items.
-An electric heating element can be inserted through this hole when wood is in a short supply.
-It is a very unusual looking smoker which works very well.
+There is a 8" x 8" clean-out access "A" to facilitate cleaning the smoker or recovery of the fallen items.
+An electric heating element can be inserted through this hole when the wood is in short supply.
+It is a very unusual-looking smoker which works very well.

 There is no need to buy sawdust or wood chips.
 Logs of wood are used and smoking can continue for days or weeks with little supervision.
 If it stops at night, it can be very easily re-ignited the following morning.